Wreath Macdonald operators: Wreath Macdonald functions

 \subsection{Wreath Macdonald functions}

-Let $H_\lambda[\Xd;q,t]$ be the wreath Macdonald functions \cite{H2}, as defined in \cite{Wen}.\footnote{In the more general framework of \cite{OS2} (due to Haiman), these are the wreath Macdonald functions attached to translation elements in the affine Weyl group of type $A_{r-1}$.} These are characterized by the conditions
+For a partition $\lambda$, let $H_\lambda[\Xd;q,t]$ be the wreath Macdonald functions \cite[Conjecture 7.2.19]{H2}, as defined in \cite[\S 2.3]{Wen}.\footnote{In the more general framework of \cite{OS2} (due to Haiman), these are the wreath Macdonald functions attached to translation elements in the affine Weyl group of type $A_{r-1}$.} These are characterized by the conditions

 where $n=|\quot(\lambda)|$ and $<$ is the (strict) dominance order on partitions \cite[\S I.1]{Mac}.

 For any $\lambda\in\Y$, the wreath Macdonald $P$-function $P_\lambda[\Xd;q,t^{-1}]$ is defined to be the scalar multiple of $\cP_{\id-t^{-1}\chi^{-1}}(H_\lambda[\Xd;q,t])$ in which the coefficient of $s_{\quot(\lambda)}$ is $1$.
 In particular, $P_\lambda[\Xd;q,t^{-1}]$ satisfies the unitriangularity